AlexJReid/blog/content/posts/monoblok/index.md

 +++
 draft = false
 date = 2026-04-21
-title = "Monoblok: a tiny NATS-ish pub/sub server with signal conditioning and a last value cache" description = "I wrote an experimental, partially NATS-compatible pub/sub server with last-value streams and an S-expression signal-routing and conditioning DSL.
-Like NATS, it is a single small binary." slug = "monoblok" tags = ["nats","zig","pub-sub","stream-processing","monoblok","patchbay","greatest-hits"] categories = ["projects"]
+title = "Monoblok: a NATS-compatible broker that conditions the signal before subscribers see it" description = "Every team writes the same subscriber: read a messy stream, clean it up, republish it.
+Monoblok is an experimental pub/sub broker that does that work once, at the broker, with a small S-expression DSL and a last-value cache on every subject." slug = "monoblok" tags = ["nats","zig","pub-sub","stream-processing","monoblok","patchbay","greatest-hits"] categories = ["projects"]